[update 2017/03/18] I have since learned that John Kenneth Galbraith described all of this in The Affluent Society (abridged).

 So the free market economy is like unto a massive distributed computer network that is constantly optimizing variables among millions of differential equations.
 And the best thing is that no one needs to know anything about the equations, we just need to agree to participate in the information flow by spending money.
 The rest sorts itself out.

 The invisible hand works.
 Very well.
 And in fact, it is god's way: there is no alternative.
+The invisible hand is not dependent on money to operate.
 The information flows in the end either way, whether it is in a black market, religious charities, or a political revolution.
-Yeah, communist revolution is a RESULT of the invisible hand, not an action against it.
-If you can't get that, you'll have to research the causes of revolution (wealth divide) before you deserve to say anything about politics or capitalism.
+Communist revolution is a RESULT of the invisible hand, not an action against it.

 So instead of having millions of independent consumers and producers communicating through money, we are increasingly in a situation where a very small group of people controls all the communication.
 The information conveyed in our economy has become the mind-fruit of an elite group.